hithaishree98/Blogging_platform/Report.md

    - Integrated backend logic to manage user sessions and authentication using express-session and cookie-parser.

 - **Radhika Purohit**
+  - Set up and configured a secure MongoDB connection for the project hosted on Glitch.
+  - Created Collections and Defined Related Schemas in MongoDB
-   - Designed the Admin Dashboard with analytics and visualizations (user and blog statistics).
+  - Created Admin Dashboard with analytics and visualizations, including real-time user and blog statistics from the database.
-   - Contribution2
-   - Contribution3
+  - Implemented functionality to restrict delete rights exclusively to Admin users.

 ---